About the Government Relations Office

-Director, Government Relations and Public Policy
+Director, Government Relations & Public Affairs

 Forrest’s work focuses on advancing the public policy interests of the University with governments at the federal, provincial and municipal levels.
 Previously, Forrest was Vice President, National Partnerships at Mitacs, Director of Public Affairs at a global e-commerce organization, and served as a political advisor to Cabinet Ministers at the provincial and federal levels.
 Forrest holds a BA and MA from Simon Fraser University.